Product Guide

 Override Behaviors

 After selecting your dates, you choose how to block your availability.
-For single day overrides, there are two options:
+Single day overrides have two options:

 Block Entire Day

-Selecting Block Entire Day (the "All Day" option) marks the selected date as completely unavailable.
-No time slots will be shown to customers for that day, regardless of what your weekly schedule says.
-This is the right choice for:
+Block Entire Day (the "All Day" option) marks the date as completely unavailable -- no slots shown regardless of your weekly schedule.
+Use it for:

-- Vacation days -- Block the day so no one can book while you are away.
+• Vacation days -- No one can book while you're away.

-- Personal days -- Any day you need off for any reason.
+• Personal days -- Any day you need off.

 Pro Tip: For multi-day absences like vacations, use a date range override instead of creating individual overrides for each day.
 Date ranges always block the full day automatically.